vsespb/mt-aws-glacier/README.md

 metdata without problems and you can dump metadata to journals with different encodings (using `download-inventory` command)

 * See also [convmv tool](http://www.j3e.de/linux/convmv/man/)

+## Limitations

+* Only support filenames, which consist of octets, that can me mapped to a valid character sequence in desired encoding (i.e. filename which are made of random bytes/garbage is not supported. usually it's not a problem).

+* Filenames with CR (Carriage return, code 0x0D) LF (Line feed, code 0x0A) and TAB (0x09) are not supported (usually not a problem too).

+(NOTE: if above requirements are not met, error will be thrown)

 ## Test/Play with it